lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

       normalPkgs = import sources.nixpkgs {};
 ```

-I use [`cabal2nix`](https://github.com/NixOS/cabal2nix) to transform our Cabal file in build
+I use [`cabal2nix`](https://github.com/NixOS/cabal2nix) to transform my Cabal file into a
-instruction in Nix.
+Nix derivation.
 `callCabal2nix` is a convenience function that allows us to use `cabal2nix` without needing two
 nix files, one for the converted cabal file and one for the actual build instructions.
 I can
 just have the nix file with build instructions converting our cabal file to nix on the fly.

 `callCabal2nix` gets the sources it will use as input.
 Usually I would just pass the entire directory
-to it, however, whenever I run `nix-build` the result gets compiled to the `result` subdirectory
+to it.
+However, whenever I run `nix-build` the result gets compiled to the `result` subdirectory
 which means that there was a change to our sources and things will be rebuilt the next time I
 run `nix-build` again.
 That's not very smart.
 It is not true that everything in the repository is
 source code.
 Actually only things tracked by git are real source code and it would be smarter if
 only those files were taken into consideration.
 And that's exactly what [hercules-ci/gitignore.nix](https://github.com/hercules-ci/gitignore.nix)
 does.

-Finally we use the `overrideCabal` function to make sure GHC will use statically-linked everything.
+Finally I use the `overrideCabal` function to make sure GHC will use statically-linked everything.

 With all of that in place I can run `nix-build --attr lambda-test default.nix` and after a few
-hours of downloads and compilation I have a beautiful binary under `result/bin/lambda-test`.
+hours of downloads and compilation I have a binary under `result/bin/lambda-test`.

 I can confirm that this is not using any dynamically linked libraries like so: